 Liability Policy: In exchange for participation in the course you have registered for, you are agreeing to the following statements:

 You agree to observe and obey all rules and warnings given by the instructor, staff, representatives or agents of the Homer Folk School.

 You recognize that there are certain inherent risks associated with the above course and you assume full responsibility for any personal injury to yourself, and further release and discharge The Homer Folk School and the instructors of this course for any injury, loss, or damage arising out of your use or presence on the facilities used for this course, whether caused by the fault of yourself, The Homer Folk School or third parties.

-- You agree to indemnify and defend The Homer Folk School against all claims, causes of action, damages, judgements, costs or expenses, including attorney fees and other litigation costs, which may in any way arise from your use of or presence upon the facilities provided for the course you have registered for.
+- You agree to indemnify and defend The Homer Folk School against all claims, causes of action, damages, judgements, costs or expenses, including attorney fees and other litigation costs, which may in any way arise from your use of or presence upon the facilities provided for the course for which you have registered.

 - You agree to pay for all damages to the facilities provided for this course caused by your negligent, reckless, or willful actions.